pact-foundation/pact-python/README.md

 Python version of Pact.
 Enables consumer driven contract testing, providing a mock service and DSL for the consumer project, and interaction playback and verification for the service provider project.
+Currently supports version 2 of the [Pact specification].

 For more information about what Pact is, and how it can help you test your code more efficiently, check out the [Pact documentation].